 Blaine was born and raised in Lahaina.
 He attended Kamehameha III School, Lahaina Intermediate and graduated from Lahainaluna in 2003.
 After high school, Blaine attended Mesa State College ('07) in Grand Junction, Colorado, where he majored in Kinesiology and also played and coached college.
 While in Colorado, he met his wife Hauanu and they now reside in Pukalani with their son, Jaden.
 Prior to his son being born, Blaine coached LHS baseball for 3 years.
 He is now an independent agent with Pyramid Insurance.
 Blaine enjoys spending time with his family, golfing and watching sporting events.

 Joel Navarro was born in the Philippines and was raised in Essex County, NJ.
 He graduated from Fairfield University in Fairfield, CT; earning a Bachelor of Arts in Communications.
-He is the Lahaina branch manager for Title Guaranty Escrow Services, Inc., and has been employed with TG since 2004.
+He is the Assistant Vice President and Senior Commercial Banking Officer at the Lahaina branch of Central Pacific Bank.
 He has been living on Maui since 1993.
 He and his wife, Jaime, have two sons, Joa and Jaxon.

-Joel is the chairman and founder of the Title Guaranty Legacy Cup Golf Tournament.
+Joel is the chairman and founder of the Legacy Cup Golf Tournament.
 This annual event raises funds for Lahainaluna High School’s Project Graduation.
-Joel is also on the Board of Directors for the Lahaina Junior Golf Association.
+Joel is the President of the Lahaina Junior Golf Association.
 This non-profit organization is dedicated to “educating life skills through the game of golf” for the youth of Maui; instilling values such as respect, integrity, character and honor.

 Rob is from Washington State, and graduated with a Bachelor of Arts degree in Business Administration from the University of Washington in 1978.
 He has 14 years of experience at the Kapalua Bay Hotel with roles in many operations including Food and Beverage, Rooms, and Purchasing and Retail.
 He has been with the Kapalua Land Company since 1995.
 He has worked as the Group Coordinator of Golf Operations, Club Manager of The Kapalua Club, General Manager of The Kapalua Club and Villas, and is currently with Sotheby's International Realty as its Vice President and Broker-In-Charge of the Napili office.
 He is married to Louisa (van der Linden) Shelton, LHS class of 1973, and his children, Jeff and Kelvie, are alumni of Lahainaluna High School, class of 1999 and 2002, respectively.